Tucker guides Astros to high-scoring win over Angels

 Springer's sacrifice fly in the top of the fourth pushed the Astros' lead back to four, but the Angels rallied in the bottom of the inning against McCullers.
 The big hit of the inning was Goodwin's two-run homer.
 Fletcher also had an RBI double in the inning as the Angels cut their deficit to 5-4.

-Gurriel's sacrifice fly in the fifth increased Houston's lead to 6-4, and Tucker's two-out, two-run single in the eighth made it 8-4. --Field Level Media
+Gurriel's sacrifice fly in the fifth increased Houston's lead to 6-4, and Tucker's two-out, two-run single in the seventh made it 8-4. --Field Level Media

 - READ MORE ON: